ShahriarTbc/CSS_Basic/README.md

 # CSS Basics #

 Welcome to **CSS_Basic!** This repository is dedicated to learning and practicing HTML & CSS.
 It covers all essential CSS properties, attributes, and concepts in a structured way.

+---

- <h3> 📌 About This Repository </h3>
+## 📌 About This Repository
-This repository is designed for beginners and those who want to solidify their understanding of CSS.
-E**ach CSS property, tag, and attribute** is stored in a separate folder, making it easy to navigate and practice.
+This repository is designed for beginners and those who want to solidify their understanding of CSS. **Each CSS property, tag, and attribute** is stored in a separate folder, making it easy to navigate and practice.

+---

-<h3> 🚀 What You Will Learn </h3>
+## 🚀 What You Will Learn
 Here, you'll find:

 ✔️ HTML & CSS Basics
 ✔️ Selectors & Specificity